Current Exhibition

 Date: 6th September 2024 - 19th October 2024

-This installation materialises Eyles' fraught emotional world by producing a series of ribbed cotton talismans to boredom, repetition, and filth.
-The socks crawl out of the canvas to transform Eyles' symbol of shame into a coveted object which is beautiful, functional, and provides tactile pleasure.
+This installation materialised Eyles' fraught emotional world by producing a series of ribbed cotton talismans to boredom, repetition, and filth.
+The socks crawled out of the canvas to transform Eyles' symbol of shame into a coveted object which is beautiful, functional, and provides tactile pleasure.

 REQUIEM FOR A BROKEN BOWL is not for sale, and Eyles' practice is now focused on writing and filmmaking.
-Each pair of socks thus becomes both an essential part of the exhibition design, and an editioned work.
-Socks are available to purchase through AWMS, and will be delivered to owners after the exhibition closes on 19th October 2024.
-Each pair will uniquely reflect the impact of exposure on their colouring and structure: embodying and memorialising the ephemeral nature of practice and display.
+Each pair of socks thus became both an essential part of the exhibition design, and an editioned work.
+Socks were available to purchase through AWMS, and were delivered to owners after the exhibition closed on 19th October 2024.
+Each pair uniquely reflected the impact of exposure on their colouring and structure: embodying and memorialising the ephemeral nature of practice and display.

 Exhibition 2: Curare, or toward a studio ethos